godotengine/godot-docs/tutorials/3d/fps_tutorial/part_one.rst

             flashlight.show()
     # ----------------------------------

-Lets go over the additions:
+Let's go over the additions:

 We set ``is_sprinting`` to true when we are holding down the ``movement_sprint`` action, and false when the ``movement_sprint`` action is released.
 In ``process_movement`` we'll add the code that makes the player faster when